DeepPavlovAdmin/convai/README.md

 - August 4, 2020: Google is sponsoring the competion prize (see the details below)
 - August 4, 2020: We held the kick-off webinar.
 Missed it?
 You can watch the playback [here](https://www.youtube.com/watch?v=2cSLNScJqFk).
 - August 10, 2020: New baselines for the `question_relevance` have been added.
 The code is also available on Google Colab.
+- September 08, 2020: Due to multiple requests, we have extended the deadline for participation in Stage 1 for one week.

 # Awards